 Tips for recording video messages at home

-Follow these tips to make your videos more professional when recording from home.
+Follow these tips to help improve the quality of your videos when recording from home.

 Preparing to Record

 - Choose a recording device you’re comfortable with.
-For most people, that will be a smartphone, but a laptop will work just as well.
+For most people, that will be a smartphone, but a laptop or plug-in webcam will work as well.

 - Set the camera at eye level or a little higher.
 A slight downward angle is more flattering than looking up at one’s neck and nose.
 It’s the same principle as taking better selfies.